softengunisalento/PruningBenchmark/README.md

 ## Methodology

-The figure below illustrates the four main stages of the research pipeline:
+The figure below illustrates the four main stages of the research methodology:

 1. **Model Selection** – LLMs under 9B parameters were selected from HuggingFace based on popularity and relevance for SMEs.
 2. **Pruning** – Models were compressed using Torch-Pruning with Taylor importance.